 Ardhi University (ARU) is a public academic institution established under the Ardhi University Charter of 2007.
-Despite its relatively new status as a University, ARU has a long history dating back to the Colonial days when it was established in 1956 and was known as the Survey Training Centre from 1956 to 1972.
-In 1972, it was renamed Ardhi Institute and remained thus till 1996, when it was transformed into, and called, the University College of Lands and Architectural Studies (UCLAS), a Constituent College of the University of Dar es Salaam.
+ARU has a long history dating back to 1956 when it was known as a Survey Training Centre from 1956.
+In 1972, it was renamed Ardhi Institute and remained thus till 1996, when it was transformed to the University College of Lands and Architectural Studies (UCLAS), a Constituent College of the University of Dar es Salaam.
 In 2007, UCLAS became Ardhi University.